lebrancconvas/TK-Read-Like-API/README.md

 ## Overview

-TK Read is an application for queueing and renting e-books.
+TK Read is an application for renting e-books.

 ## User Story